KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 24.md

 - The NPCS will take to the frontlines of the war, distracting Degalith enough to the point where he should have to enter the battle
 	- This will allow for the party to sneak into Degalith's layer in the Abyss
 	- Not much is known about the layer, Degalith loves wrath, and as such can infer his layer to be chaotic and "angry"
-	- The party will locate Jackson Felwinter, and free him, then leave
+	- The party will locate Jackson Felwinter, and free him, then leave.
-		- We know Jackson is alive, but whether or not he will be able to fight if you run into any problems is not known
+		- We know Jackson is alive, but whether or not he will be able to fight if you run into any problems is not known.
+Take the Dragon Figurine to try and jumpstart his power
 - NPCS will probe if they want to bring one of them with the party
 	- Party's choice (Will say as DM doesn't effect difficulty, just an extra body if combat arises which means more creatures in initiative)
 - The plan is set, party will set out